cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 A Merkle tree is the name of a representation (an analogy if you may) of how some data (information) is structured (into a database).
 It is shaped like a tree, where there is one major root, from which others spawn and they are related to it.
 From those more branches/roots spawn out, until we get to the leaves, which represent the current upper level of the information.
 All the information can be traced from any point to any other point and is mathematically tied one to another.

 ### What is a blockchain
 A blockchain is a distributed ledger into which independent participants write, and read from it - information.
 It is protected by the fact that it is distributed across participants computers, which are in agreement one with another at any point of a given time (past or present).
 A blockchain is auditable to anyone and transparent.
 This allows its participants to make sure that there is nothing shady happening in the background.
-Usually, data in blockchains is structured with the help of a Merkle tree or a Directed Acylic Graph (more commonly knows as a DAG, which in very basic terms, is just a different way of stucturing data).
+Usually, data in blockchains is structured with the help of a Merkle tree or a Directed Acyclic Graph (more commonly knows as a DAG, which in very basic terms, is just a different way of structuring data).

 ### What is a transaction?
 In terms of a blockchain, a transaction is the process of moving data.
 I.E. I have 10 dollars and pass them to your account.
 I made a transaction.